-Grand River Health will soon be offering safe disposal of sharps (needles, syringes, lancets) for our community!
+Grand River Health offers safe disposal of sharps (needles, syringes, lancets) for our community!
 The need for a safe and secure take back program was realized when community members voiced their frustration by having to throw their sharps into everyday trash since neither the community nor GRHD has a standardized means of accepting sharps for disposal.

 Current recommendations for sharps disposal from Colorado Department of Public Health and Environment is to place sharps into a strong plastic container with a secure lid and to place the container into trash.
 Our Sharps Solution ATP Team has learned this process is neither safe nor secure.
 After partnering with Garfield County Landfill, we learned community members do not always place sharps into containers and containers used are often not strong enough to prevent sharps from being ejected from the containers when trash is compacted.
 Loose and unprotected sharps place landfill workers at risk of injury in addition to placing possible infectious medical waste into the environment.

 Participants needing to dispose of sharps find can locate two kiosks in our Rifle facility at 501 Airport Road, one at the north entrance and one at the south entrance.

 Future plans will eventually reach further into our community with disposal sites at Clinic West, ED Moore Care Center and possible community sites.
 The disposal program is a joint venture between GRHD and Garfield County Landfill, each seeing the opportunity as a win-win. can pick up free one-quart sharps container they can use to safely dispose of sharps in the future at two locations on the Rifle campus.
 Self-serve disposal kiosks will be located at the clinic and emergency entrances.